 In order to be considered for admission, an applicant must have, or be scheduled to receive by the time of fall matriculation, a bachelor’s degree or its international equivalent from a fully-accredited institution of higher learning.
 All letters of acceptance to Chapman University Fowler School of Law are conditioned upon the applicant having earned the bachelor’s degree or it’s international equivalent prior to fall matriculation.
 Only applicants who are admitted to the program should submit their final official transcripts.

 A copy of the applicants official transcript must be sent directly to Fowler School of Law from the school which the bachelor’s degree, or its international equivalent, was received.
-The transcripts initially submitted to LSAC are not considered official transcripts by the American Bar Association (ABA).
+The transcripts initially submitted to LSAC may also be considered official transcripts by the American Bar Association (ABA) if the transcript indicates the applicant earned a bachelor's degree or it's international equivalent.

 All applicants must furnish their results of the Law School Admission Test (LSAT), register with LSAC, and pay all requisite LSAC mandated fees.
-If you have a decrease or increase in your LSAT score, please provide a written explanation for the disparity.
+If you have a decrease or increase in your LSAT score, you may provide a written explanation for the disparity.
 (Please submit as an attachment with your electronic application.)
-The law school will evaluate all previous reportable LSAT scores since June 1, 2008, including cancellations and absences.
-We will accept June 2015 LSAT test scores so long as the application is submitted by our April 15 deadline.
+The law school will evaluate all reportable LSAT scores, including cancellations and absences.
+We will accept June 2017 LSAT test scores so long as the application is submitted by our April 17 deadline.
 An average score is also calculated and reported when more than one reportable score is on file.
-Copies of the test taker’s most recent LSAT writing samples, with a limit of three, from as far back as June 1, 2008, are also sent.
-Older scores (back to June 1, 2004) may be reported on law school reports at the candidate’s request.
+Copies of the test taker’s most recent LSAT writing samples, with a limit of three are also sent.
 Please arrange to have all transcripts mailed directly to LSAC by any institution(s) you have attended.